 Our work centers on these four goals:

-1. Prioritize low-income communities and communities of color in transportation spending and policy decisions is to double the amount of bicycling in the Golden State by 2017 and triple it by 2020.
+1. Prioritize low-income communities and communities of color in transportation spending and policy decisions.

 2. Improve the built environment for biking, walking and transit.

 3. Change our transportation policies to support an equitable, environmentally sustainable, and safe future.

 4. Strengthen the power of the transportation justice movement.